Shopcaster/hs-client/doc/views/readme.md

 #### Modifying default behavour

 By default only the view's model is inserted into the template context.
-To change this, modify `_tmplContext`.
+To change this, impliment a `prepContext` method.
+This method takes the current context, and should return a new one.

     MyView = hs.views.View.extend({
         tmpl: 'myTemplate',
         setHello: function(value){
-            this._tmplContext.hello = value;
+            this.hello = value;
+        },
+        prepContext: function(context){
+            context.hello = this.hello;
         }
     });